On zero-sum problems over metacyclic groups $C_n \rtimes_s C_2$: Acknowledgements

 This paper was written while J.S.
 Oh, S. Ribas, and K. Zhao were visiting the Algebra and Number Theory Research Group at the University of Graz in July 2025.
 The authors are grateful for the hospitality of the group.
 The problem studied in this paper was proposed by S. Ribas during the seminar ``Problem Session on Additive Combinatorics'', which initiated the collaboration among the authors (see \url{https://imsc.uni-graz.at/AlgNTh/seminar.html}).

 J.S.
 Oh was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (NRF-2021R1G1A1095553).
-S. Ribas was partially supported by FAPEMIG grants RED-00133-21, APQ-02546-21, APQ-01712-23 and APQ-04712-25.
+S. Ribas was partially supported by FAPEMIG grants RED-00133-21, APQ-01712-23 and APQ-04712-25, and CNPq grant 420721/2025-8.
 K. Zhao was supported by National Science Foundation of China, Grant \#12301425.
 Q. Zhong was supported by the Austrian Science Fund FWF, Project P36852-N (Doi: 10.55776/P36852).